gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_chart.md

 # GitLab Helm Chart
+> This Helm chart is in beta, while [additional features](https://gitlab.com/charts/charts.gitlab.io/issues/68) are being worked on.

-> These Helm charts are in beta.
-GitLab is working on a [cloud-native set of Charts](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) which will replace these.
+> GitLab is working on a [cloud native set of Charts](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) which will replace these.

 > Officially supported cloud providers are Google Container Service and Azure Container Service.